braice/MuMuDVB/doc/README_CONF.txt

 - The PMT PID
 - The PCR PID (if different from video/audio)

-If you don't have access to the PIDs via a website like http://www.kingofsat.net[King Of Sat], the easiest way is to use linuxtv's dvb-apps.
+If you don't have access to the PIDs via a website like http://www.kingofsat.net[King Of Sat], the easiest way is to use linuxtv's dvb-apps or w_scan.

 You don't know on wich frequency to tune and the channels you can receive.
 In this case, you can use <<w_scan,w_scan>> or using <<scan_inital_tuning,scan>> from dvb-apps if you have an initial tuning config file.